Killers from Space: Reception and legacy

-Killers from Space was released as a B-movie, hampered by low production values and a minuscule budget.

 In 2006, film reviewer Thomas Scalzo also noted: "Killers From Space is an enjoyable, if slow-going, sci-fi / horror diversion, and if these killers from space had somehow found a way to stop their yammering long enough to get on with some actual killing, the combination of Peter Graves, mutant insects and amphibians, a palpable atmosphere of ’50s atomic fear, and the directorial efforts of Billy Wilder’s brother, would have been enough to bump the film into the upper echelon of early sci-fi essentials".

 In 2006 skeptic Dr. Aaron Sakulich noted similarities between the film and many alien abduction stories that would first appear over a decade later, such as the medical testing done by the aliens, the protagonist's strange scar, his memory erasure, the aliens' giant eyes, and their way of mind control.

-In 2007, The Film Crew, consisting of Bill Corbett, Kevin Murray and Michael J. Nelson from the cult TV series Mystery Science Theater 3000, mocked the film in its entirety.
+In 2007, The Film Crew, consisting of Bill Corbett, Kevin Murphy and Michael J. Nelson from the cult TV series Mystery Science Theater 3000, mocked the film in its entirety.
 They revisited the film in 2019 with new commentary under the Rifftrax banner.